certtools/intelmq/docs/Developers-Guide.md

 * Check [Expert Bots](../intelmq/bots/experts/)
 * Check [Parser Bots](../intelmq/bots/parsers/)

+### Parsers

+Parsers can use a different, specialized Bot-class.
+It allows to work on individual elements of a report, splitting the functionality of the parser into multiple functions:

+ * `process`: getting and sending data, handling of failures etc.
+ * `parse`: Parses the report and splits it into single elements (e.g. lines).
+Can be overridden.
+ * `parse_line`: Parses elements, returns an Event.
+Can be overridden.
+ * `recover_line`: In case of failures and for the field `raw`, this function recovers a fully functional report containing only one element.
+Can be overridden.

+For common cases, like CSV, exisiting function can be used, reducing the amount of code to implement.
+In the best case, only `parse_line` needs to be coded, as only this part interprets the data.

+You can have a look at the implementation `intelmq/lib/bot.py` or at examples, e.g. the DummyBot in `intelmq/tests/bots/test_dummy_bot.py`

 ### Tests

 In order to do automated tests on the bot, it is necessary to write tests including sample data.
 Have a look at some existing tests: